growingdevs/growingdevs.github.io/_posts/2014-07-26-your-first-docker-rails-deployment.md

 # Before we get started

 I'm assuming you're familiar with Docker and Vagrant.
-If you aren't, just read the following articles and you'll be all set.
+If not, take a look at following articles:

 * [Getting Started with Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-getting-started)
 * [Vagrant](http://www.vagrantup.com/)
 * [Chef-Docker](https://github.com/bflad/chef-docker) - The chef cookbook used to manage docker.

-This tutorial also has the following dependencies:

-* [Example Chef Kitchen](https://github.com/austenito/docker-chef-rails-example) - The chef kitchen we'll be using in this example
+We'll be using an [Example Chef Kitchen](https://github.com/austenito/docker-chef-rails-example) throughout this blog.

+# What isn't covered

+* Zero downtime deploys - Vamsee Kanakala's talk on [Zero Downtime Deployments with Docker](https://www.youtube.com/watch?v=mQvIWIgQ1xg) at Garden City Ruby is helpful.
+* Backing up your containers
+* Deployment to production - I have been deploying to DigitalOcean via Chef solo, however that's a bit outside the scope of this post.

 # What are we trying to build?